DavidRConnell/latex_documentation/README.md

 The fonts can be any font installed on your machine.
 Title font controls the font of the section headings as well as the title.

+### Exporting PDF

-To export the pdfs to another directory (possibly a shared directory where you don't want the source code making a mess) set `DOEXPORTPDF` to true and add the directory name where all the projects which are to be exported will be stored under `DOCDIR` and where the pdfs are to be copied in `EXPORTDIR`.
+To export the new PDF to another directory (possibly a shared directory where you don't want the source code making a mess) on creation set `DOEXPORTPDF` to true and add the directory name where all the projects which are to be exported will be stored under `DOCPATH` and where the PDFs are to be copied in `EXPORTPATH`.
 This can be a multilevel hierarchy.
-For example `DOCDIR` may contain subdirectories for several groups of documentation.
-For every project created in one of these subdirectories, whenever the pdf is created with buildtexpdf it will be sent to `EXPORTDIR` with the same file tree.
+For example `DOCPATH` may contain subdirectories for several groups of documentation.
+For every project created in one of these subdirectories, whenever the PDF is created with `buildtexpdf` it will be sent to `EXPORTPATH` with the same file tree.

-Local docsrcs can be added to the parent directory of a project and will override the values for all projects in that directory.
-Only the variables to change need be set i.e. to change the author and email for one directory add to it a docsrc containing:

-	AUTHOR="Jane Smith"
-	EMAIL="jane_smith@netscape.com"
+If documents are going to be stored in multiple directory hierarchies additional paths can be added to `DOCPATH` and `EXPORTPATH` separated by a ":".
+There are a couple ways to tell `buildtexpdf` where to copy the built PDF.
+If `EXPORTPATH` is a single path the file is sent to that path.
+This means the `EXPORTPATH` can be set in a local docsrc instead of the global docsrc.
+Additionally, all the paths can be set globally and the `EXPORTPATH` will be expected to be in the same order as `DOCPATH`.
+In case there's uncertainty in if/where the PDF will be sent (or was sent if it didn't end up where it was supposed to), the dry run option can be passed to `buildtexpdf --dry-run`.
+This will print information about exporting the file without creating it.

 ## Use